-Total magnification is 100 c 450c times. (a) Q1.
+Total magnification is 100 x 450x times. (a) 01.
 What do you observe under the microscope (visual field)?
-Describe it in your own words in terms of number of organisms, sizes, shapes, colours, location, movement, etc. (Drainage water) We sow some blue a black colourian or choigm int hor were still in that place and were place at the centre.
-But when were thread like structure C Blackcolours.
-The Q2.
-Do you think the objects that you see are of living forms or here -100 Total magnification is times (b) Q1.
+Describe it in your own words in terms of number of organisms, sizes, shapes, colours, location, movement, etc. (Doginge Willer) We saw some blue a black coloured organism in that side.
+They were still in that place and were place at the centre.
+But when we gaw it in 450 there were thread like structure a blackcolours.
+They were moving.
+Oz.
+Do you think the objects that you see are of living forms or souling.
+Total magnification istimes. (b) Q1.
 What do you observe under the microscope (visual field)?
-Describe it in your own words in terms of number of organisms, sizes, shapes, colours, location, movement, etc observed different microorguning .
-They were imali we were rondom! noving 0/10 was black and on Do you think the phierte that you can are of living forme or one living forme?
-Whiled 100 times.
-Total magnification is Q1.
-What do you observe under the microscope (visual field)?
-Describe it in your own (c) words in terms of number of organisms, sizes, shapes, colours, location, movement, etc. oubbles line veins some luce observe Voilet e are of living forms or non-living forms?
+Describe it in your own words in terms of number of organisms, sizes, shapes, colours, location, movement, etc. we observed different microorganisms.
+They were very small in size, their ralour was black, and some of them were randomly moving also.
+Their shop was elliptal, circle 100 times () Q1.
+What do you observe under the microscope (visual field): Describe words in terms of number of organisms, sizes, shapes, colours, location, movement, (c) etc. Tregular they were having voilet, blue, yellow, white colours, we found it in middle and we observed a movement or non-living forms?
 Why do Q2.
 Do you think the objects that you see are of living forms or non-living forms?
-Why do (d) you think so? some microprognisms were moving and Hoere were some living proadisms 115 - living organisms.
-SOMP DOD Q2.
+Why do you think so? (d) This shows us there were some living organisms and some non-living organisms.
+Q2.
 Do you think the objects that you see are of living forms or non-living forms?
-Why do (e) you think so?
-I think that the object that I gow were living.
-By looking them corefully we can observe that they were moving.
-In 10m they were not proving. m 450 BUT they were movin Q2.
+Why do you think so? (e) I think that the object that I saw work living.
+By looking them carefully we can observe that they were moving.
+In 10nc they were not moving.
+But in 45nc they were moving.
+DOD THE LINE THOUGH Q2.
 Do you think the objects that you see are of living forms or non-living forms?
-Why do (f) you think so? m ene
+Why do you think so? (f) the objects and normality torms. because - San Co Since Sing House

 Fig. 2.
 Students' descriptions of microorganisms from the soil sample as seen under a microscope.

 Credits: Meena Kharatmal.
 License: CC-BY-NC.